Leerrooy95/Sovereign-Capital-Audit/README.md

 ## 1. Executive Summary: The Vendor-State Hypothesis
 The traditional "Westphalian" alliance model (NATO, G7) has been superseded by a **Capital-Driven Asymmetric Alliance**.
 This repository provides a forensic audit of the structural dependencies between **US Security Architecture**, **Gulf Sovereign Wealth**, and **East Asian Industrial Capacity**.

-**The Core Thesis:** The United States has transitioned into a "Vendor-State" model, where it supplies the "Code" (Innovation/AI) and "Security" (Defense Guarantee), but relies on foreign sovereign capital to fund the physical infrastructure (Fabs/Energy) required to maintain it.
+**The Core Thesis:** The United States has transitioned into a "Vendor-State" model.
+It supplies the **Code** (AI/IP) and **Security** (Defense Guarantees), but relies on foreign sovereign capital to fund the **Physical Infrastructure** (Fabs/Energy) required to maintain it.

 > **⚠️ AUDIT WARNING:** This repository replaces previous iterations.
 Verified forensic data has corrected initial estimates regarding SoftBank's China exposure and Japanese labor statistics.
-See *Section 3* for details.
+See *Section 4* for details.

 ---